 Home Depot guarantees their plants so much that if your plants die for any reason within the first 365 days after you buy them, you can get a full refund.

 This applies to literally any plants and it’s a great return policy for those of us who are not greenthumbs.

-Cabela’s offers a 90-day return period on everything in the store except for firearms, gas-powered items or drones.
+Cabela’s offers a 90-day return period on everything in the store except for firearms and ammo, gas-powered items, or drones.

 This is especially amazing if you want to try out a sport or hobby and then you’re just not into it.

-Bring your item back and if you have a receipt, you’ll get a full refund.
+Bring your item back to a Cabela store and if you have a receipt, you’ll get a full refund.
 Without a receipt, you’ll get store credit at the lowest sale price.